Ethan Bullemor

-He previously played for the Brisbane Broncos in the National Rugby League.
+He previously played for the Brisbane Broncos in the NRL.

 Background

 Bullemor was born in Emerald, Queensland, but was raised in Springsure, Queensland.
 Bullemor attended St Joseph's College, Nudgee where he achieved an OP 1 and played in the first XV Rugby.

 Playing career

 Bullemor made his first grade debut in round 2 of the 2020 NRL season for the Brisbane Broncos against South Sydney starting from the bench.

 He made a total of 8 appearances for Brisbane in the 2020 NRL season as the club finished last on the table and claimed the wooden spoon.

-In round 6 of the 2021 NRL season, Bullemor scored his first top grade try stepping Penrith fullback Stephen Crichton from a linebreak in the 20-12 loss.
+In round 6 of the 2021 NRL season, Bullemor scored his first top grade try in the 20–12 loss.

-In Round 16 of the 2021 NRL season, Bullemor ran for over 100 run metres in a game for the first time in his career as well scoring his 2nd career try in a 26-18 win against Cronulla-Sutherland.
+In Round 16 of the 2021 NRL season, Bullemor ran for over 100 run metres in a game for the first time in his career as well scoring his 2nd career try in a 26–18 win against Cronulla-Sutherland.

-In round 1 of the 2022 NRL season, Bullemor made his club debut for Manly in their 28-6 defeat against Penrith scoring a try.
+In round 1 of the 2022 NRL season, Bullemor made his club debut for Manly in their 28–6 defeat against Penrith scoring a try.

 Bullemor played a total of 12 games for Manly in the 2022 NRL season as the club finished 11th on the table.